luilver/markdown-cv/README.md

 Luilver Garces
 ==============

-Senior Software Engineer, skilled DevOp, and AI enthusiast with a Major Bsc. in Computer Science
+Senior Software Engineer, skilled DevOp, and AI enthusiast with a Major Bsc. in Computer Science.

+A formated version of this CV can be found [here][].

 ## Professional Highlights